SecondPsycho/TicketTier.NET/README.md

 - JavaScript
 - HTML
 - CSS

-And was coded on a Windows 10 operating system using Visual Studio Code.
+And it was coded on a Windows 10 operating system using Visual Studio Code.

 ## To-Do
 If I ever find the time to keep working on this, my top priorities would be: